alexnardini/FLAM3_for_SideFX_Houdini/README.md

 I could add a lot more functionalities but this project consumed me for a very long time.
 Every aspect of this algorithm is a challenge on its own.
 It has been quite a crazy ride to pack everyhting inside this implementation.

-It is time for me to put this project to rest but I really, really loved the long journey on this topic and I will now for ever love fractal flames as a whole, they are awesome!
+It is time to put this project to rest but I really, really loved the long journey on this topic and I will now for ever love fractal flames as a whole, they are awesome!

 ## Example flame files.